-The Vehicular Products segment has a scrap surcharge program in place, which is a practice that is well established within the engineered steel bar industry.
+The Vehicular Products segment has a scrap and an alloy surcharge program in place, which is a practice that is well established within the engineered steel bar industry.
 The scrap surcharge is based on a three city, three- or one-month trailing average of #1 bundle scrap prices.
 The alloy surcharge is based on three-month trailing average alloy prices from a widely quoted industry publication.
 Quanex Corporation's long-term exposure to changes in scrap and alloy costs is significantly reduced because of the surcharge program.
 Over time, Quanex Corporation recovers the majority of its scrap and alloy cost increases, though there is a level of exposure to short-term volatility because of this lag.
 As mentioned previously, the segment's alloy surcharge is a three-month trailing average.
-Prior to fiscal 2006, the segment's scrap surcharge has been based on a three-month trailing average.
+Prior to fiscal 2006, the segment's scrap surcharge was based on a three-month trailing average.
 However, for steel scrap surcharges beginning during the first quarter of 2006, Quanex Corporation moved the majority of the accounts to a one-month cycle.
-For fiscal 2007, approximately 90% of the accounts, representing about 75% of shipments, are on a one-month cycle.
+Currently, approximately 90% of the accounts, representing about 75% of shipments, are on a one-month cycle.
 Reducing the adjustment period from three months to one month reduces the segment's margin volatility.

 Within the Aluminum Sheet Building Products segment, Quanex Corporation uses various grades of aluminum scrap as well as minimal amounts of prime aluminum ingot as raw materials for its manufacturing processes.
 The price of this aluminum raw material is subject to fluctuations due to many factors in the aluminum market.
 In the normal course of business, Nichols Aluminum enters into firm price sales commitments with its customers.
-In an effort to reduce the risk of fluctuating raw material prices, Nichols Aluminum enters into firm price raw material purchase commitments (which are designated as "normal purchases" under SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities") as well as option contracts on the LME.
+In an effort to reduce the risk of fluctuating raw material prices, Nichols Aluminum enters into firm price raw material purchases commitments (which are designated as "normal purchases" under SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities") as well as option contracts on the LME.
 Quanex Corporation's risk management policy as it relates to these LME contracts is to enter into contracts to cover the raw material needs of Quanex Corporation's committed sales orders, to the extent not covered by fixed price purchase commitments.

 Through the use of firm price raw material purchase commitments and LME contracts, Quanex Corporation intends to protect cost of sales from the effects of changing prices of aluminum.
 To the extent that the raw material costs factored into the firm price sales commitments are matched with firm price raw material purchase commitments, changes in aluminum prices should have no effect.
 During fiscal 2007, 2006 and 2005, Quanex Corporation primarily relied upon firm price raw material purchase commitments to protect cost of sales tied to firm price sales commitments.
+At January 31, 2008, there were seven open LME forward contracts associated with metal exchange derivatives covering notional volumes of 1.3 million pounds with a fair value mark-to-market net gain of approximately \$68 thousand.
 At October 31, 2007 there were 14 open LME forward contracts associated with metal exchange derivatives covering notional volumes of 2.8 million pounds with a fair value mark-to-market net loss of approximately \$49,000.
-The \$49,000 was recorded as cost of sales with the offsetting liability reflected as a current liability on the balance sheet.
+These contracts are not designated as hedging instruments, and any mark-to-market net gain or loss is recorded in cost of sales with the offsetting amount reflected as a current asset or liability on the balance sheet.
 There were no outstanding LME forward contracts as of October 31, 2006.